 Initially, Goodwill Industries of Central Texas was seeking 30,000 to 40,000 sf of industrial space to relocate its storage for seasonal and janitorial/maintenance operations.
-After touring various sites, the client changed their requirement in order to open a northern outlet store, which would require 95,000+ sf.
+After touring various sites, the client changed its requirement in order to open a northern outlet store, which would require 95,000+ sf.

 AQUILA and Goodwill identified Heritage Crossing, a Class A industrial project in North Austin being developed by Clarion Partners, as an ideal location for the northern outlet.
 Goodwill was intrigued by the visibility from I-35 and initially worked with the developer to negotiate a deal at the unbuilt Building 4, which would have been right at the freeway.
-After a few months of negotiations the deal fell apart and Goodwill and AQUILA started to pursue alternate options.
+After a few months of negotiations the deal fell apart, and Goodwill and AQUILA started to pursue alternate options.

 After looking at several other viable options, Goodwill reengaged in a deal at Heritage Crossing.
 This time, the client began negotiations on Building 1, which was in the back of the project but still had great visibility.

 This time, AQUILA was able to negotiate a better rental rate than had been discussed at Building 4.
 Our team was also able to get more parking as well as a dedicated pylon sign and building signage, which no one else at the site had and would be important for the retail component of the outlet.

 Additionally, AQUILA worked with the landlord and developer to design a road that would serve Goodwill’s side of the building.
 Lastly, we were able to negotiate a large fenced storage area, which no other tenant in the park had.

 Ultimately, Goodwill signed a 12-year, 95,270-sf lease.
 The deal met both Goodwill’s storage and outlet needs.